KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 --global - Returns the global configuration value instead of the local one (if both are set).
 This option also makes the command work outside of a project directory.

-- **ng set path1=valuel, path2=value2, ...pathN=valueN> [options]** - Set a value in the Angular CLI configurat ion.
+- **ng set path1=valuel, path2=value2, ...pathN=valueN> [options]** - Set a value in the Angular CLI configuration.
 By default, sets the value in the project ' s configuration if ran inside a project, or fails if not inside a project.The pathN arguments is a valid JavaScript path 1ike "users[1].userName".
 The value will be coerced to the proper type or will throw an error if the type cannot be coerced.
 Options
 --global - Sets the global configuration value instead of a local one.
 This also makes ng set works outside a project.